Grand Challenge: Cancer Digital Intelligence (CDI): Responsible Artificial Intelligence (AI)

 • A maximum of two (2) pages of figures can be appended to the application form.

-• The project schedule and required resource should be justified and appended.
+• The project schedule and required resources should be justified and appended.

 • References are not required.